jjlynch2/OsteoShiny/README.md

 Minor changes:

-Added vb script to generate a .lnk shortcut rather than using a .bat file Added a .desktop icon rather than .sh
+Added vb script to generate a .lnk shortcut rather than using a .bat file

-.sh is left for non-Windows/Linux
+Added .desktop for Linux

+Added .command for mac